contao/docs/docs/manual/guides/contao-demo.en.md

 extend it according to your needs.

 The following information is not a complete tutorial regarding a [local Contao installation](/en/guides/local-installation/), CSS or [SASS/SCSS](/en/guides/sass-less-integration/) usage.
-It only lists some of the numerous options you could use for further customization.
+Only some of the options that you could use for customization are listed here.
+These should serve as suggestions and are independent of the numerous other options in Contao.

 ## Installation